nasa-jpl/open-source-rover/README.md

 You can select higher RPM motors (to drive your rover faster) at the sacrifice of max stall torque.
 A selection of motors that would integrate easily with the rest of the suggested rover design can be found at [GoBilda - 5203 series](https://www.gobilda.com/yellow-jacket-planetary-gear-motors/).
 The rover design and the software can accommodate different wheel sizes if you find wheels you like better.

+The body plates that attach to all sides of the body are designed to be made from laser cut acrylic, MDF, hardwood, or similar.
+The 2D cutout files  are the .DXF files in the [laser cut parts folder](mechanical/body/dxf).
+They were designed to be around 3mm thick (1/8").
+You can choose a material and cut them at your local makerspace's laser cutter or order them from an online service like [Sculpteo](https://www.sculpteo.com) or [SendCutSend](https://sendcutsend.com/).
+See also the cart shares below.

 TODO: